 The Colon Cancer Family Registry at Mayo Clinic is part of an international research consortium for investigators who conduct population-based and clinic-based interdisciplinary studies on the genetic and molecular epidemiology of colorectal cancer and its behavioral implications.

 Congenital disorders of glycosylation comprise a family of inherited diseases with dysfunction of the nervous system, liver, heart, kidneys and immune system.
 Signs and symptoms typically start in childhood.
 Clinical researchers at Mayo Clinic are working with colleagues in laboratory genetics to refine and expand diagnostic techniques and are leading therapeutic studies in patients affected by congenital disorders of glycosylation.

 The Department of Clinical Genomics-Research has a long-standing interest in identifying and managing all types of familial aggregation of cancers.
 More than 50 specific rare genetic syndromes have been defined that warrant individualized cancer risk management.
 Clinical consultation for genetic risk assessment may lead to enrollment in the Familial Cancer Program.

-In collaboration with other melanoma researchers, families with a strong history of melanoma are being studied to enhance understanding about underlying genes that might account for this type of aggregation.
+In collaboration with other melanoma researchers, our department studies families with a strong history of melanoma to enhance scientific understanding about underlying genes that might account for this type of aggregation.